 Straight to the Point

 The best outdoor dinnerware set is the Colorful Bamboo Dinnerware from Fable New York.
-They're made primarily from sustainable, fast-growing bamboo—plus a little melamine—and are sturdy and dishwasher-safe.
+It's made from sustainable, fast-growing bamboo—plus a little melamine—and is sturdy and dishwasher-safe.
+The Made In set is also great and even comes with a serving platter.

-Eating outside (picnic table, gentle breeze, all that) makes every meal and snack feel special—even if it’s just a PB&J. And when you’re dining al fresco, serving kids, or eating in a place where you might be walking around barefoot, shatter-resistant outdoor dinnerware lends peace of mind.
+Eating outside makes a meal feel special (picnic table, gentle breeze, and all that).
+And when you’re dining al fresco, serving kids, or eating in a place where you might be walking around barefoot, shatter-resistant outdoor dinnerware lends peace of mind.

 The Winners, at a Glance

-These peppy, lightweight dishes have range.
-In bright color options, like yellow or coral, they’re right at home on the kids’ table or at a picnic, while in “mint” or “stone grey” they feel chic and classic.
+These lightweight dishes are available in both bright and more muted, chic colors.
 I loved their clean lines, eco-friendly construction, matte glaze, and practical sizes.
-I felt equally as likely to reach for this brand’s dishes for a sunny weekend lunch, a festive dinner, and a camping trip.
+I felt equally as likely to reach for them for a sunny weekend lunch, a festive dinner, or a camping trip.

 Made In’s handsome set of melamine dinnerware is my white-tee-and-blue-jeans pick: well made, easy to dress up or down, timeless, and unfussy.
-A lovely oval tray rounds out the assortment of nicely sized dishware, which practically calls out for a heap of corn on the cob or sliced watermelon.
+A lovely oval tray rounds out the assortment of nicely sized dishware, calling out for a heap of corn on the cob or sliced watermelon.

 The Best Outdoor Dinnerware Set for Minimalists